OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

    sometimes uncover hidden issues.
 #.
 Service's Profiler statements:  these logging statements from Java code are treated like all
-   other Java logging statements and are channeled through our centralised :code:`Rsyslog` container to be aggregated and written to disk (and later picked up by log monitoring service - Scalyr).
+   other Java logging statements and are channeled through our centralised :code:`Rsyslog` container to be aggregated and written to disk (and later picked up by the log monitoring service).
 #.
 Database: queries take time, transactions can block, etc.  Database logs can uncover both the
    time specific queries take as well as the actual SQL that's being run in the database.
-These logs are typically sourced and monitored through the RDS service (and Scalyr).
+These logs are typically sourced and monitored through the RDS service.

 Lets look at an example of a call seen by Nginx and the Profiler.